CharlieDigital/chrlschn/src/content/blog/2026/mcp-is-dead-long-live-mcp.md

 - There is a confusion of MCP over `stdio` versus MCP over HTTP; the latter is a very different use case
 - Many folks are also only familiar with MCP tools, but overlook MCP prompts and resources
 - Also misunderstood is why MCP auth is important and the role and importance of telemetry in understanding org-wide too use
-- For enterprise and org-level use cases, MCP is the present and future; teams that want to find the path from vibe coding to agentic engineering need to understand how to leverage MCP.s
+- For enterprise and org-level use cases, MCP is the present and future; teams that want to find the path from *vibe-coding* to *agentic-engineering* need to understand how to leverage MCP.s

 ----